10 tips for hiking with a dog at a glance

 It is also best to pack a bowl, toys and a blanket so your dog feels at home.
 On our Eurohike hiking holidays with a dog, all selected hotels and accommodation are guaranteed to be paw-friendly.

-Tip 6: Individual programme
+Tip 6: Individual hiking & route adaptation

 It’s not only we humans, but animals too have varied levels of fitness.
 You know your dog best.
 Just ask yourself: what can I expect them to do?
 And don’t overwhelm them with a route that’s far too demanding.

 We advise giving your dog enough breaks, especially when it is very hot.
 When overworked, neither humans nor animals can concentrate and the risk of injury increases.